seanpmaxwell/jet-validators/README.md

 ## Object Schema Validation <a name="object-schema-validation"></a>

-Lightweight schema validation for objects using validator functions.
+Extremely fast and lightweight schema validation for objects using validator functions.

 > These utilities are intentionally simpler than libraries like Zod or AJV.